rust-embedded/critical-section/README.md

 - If the `std` feature is not enabled: stable Rust 1.54 and up.
 - If the `std` feature is enabled: stable Rust 1.63 and up.
+- If the `std` feature and `--cfg loom` are enabled: stable Rust 1.73 and up.

 It might compile with older versions but that may change in any new patch release.